yulondawyatt/yulonda_front-end_portfolio_PROJECT/README.md

 -----------------------------

      5. [X] Your application must have at least two '.html' files that are connected.
-     6. [X] Your application must include one or more '.css' files that are lined to one or more pages.
+     6. [X] Your application must include one or more '.css' files that are linked to one or more pages.
      7. [] Your application must include one or more '.js' files that are linked to one or more pages.
      8. [] You must make use of CSS Grid to organize your content on at least one of your pages.
      9. [X] You must use the ':hover' selector in at least one CSS rule.